 The motor preformance of the Hyundai is in general more than sufficient.
-And also the weight of the Lunar with a User Payload (140 kg in the caravan and 200 kg in the car including passengers), is not too heavy, if the caravan is well loaded.
+And also the weight of the Lunar with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is not too heavy, if the caravan is well loaded.

 Flat roads